 Skip to content

-Convert TIFF to JPEG on Mac with Preview and sips.
-Shrink scan and print exports for upload.
+Convert TIFF to JPG on Mac with GetCompress, Preview, or sips.
+Shrink scans and print exports for email and web upload.

 By Petr Samokhin